ihavethatonvinyl/blog/content/q-and-a/q-a-remix-artist-clara-kay.md

 **What’s the last record you played?**

 A Serato record!
 I used to DJ for fun, and I’m trying to get back into it now.
 I was re-familiarizing myself with the mixer’s hardware using Troye Sivan’s “Rush”.
 I learned how to DJ using real vinyl to start, but I think I’ll eventually make the switch over to digital for ease of travel.

+*Clara Kay (born Claire Hudson) is a singer-songwriter from Dallas, TX, now based in Boston.
+After years of fronting rock bands and secretly writing folk songs in her bedroom, she’s found her voice in the tension between the two.
+Her music lives in the space where raw feeling meets sharp storytelling.
+“On Purpose” is the first of many releases to come from her upcoming solo project.*